Codingmamba/Clicky-React-Game/README.md

 Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.

 Once the user's score is reset after an incorrect guess, the game should restart.

-When complete, the application should be deployed to Github Pages.
-See the README generated with Create React App for instructions on deploying the application to Github Pages.